SSWConsulting/SSW.Rules.Content/rules/use-will-not-should/rule.md

 ::: greybox
 To print your document:
 1. Select File | Print.
-The Print dialog should now show.
+The Print dialog should now show
-2. Select the number of copies and click Print.
-The file should now print.
+2. Select the number of copies and click "Print".
+The file **should** now print
 :::
 ::: bad
 Figure: Bad Example - Using "should" implies uncertainty
 :::

 ::: greybox
 To print your document:
 1. Select File | Print.
-The Print dialog is shown.
+The Print dialog is shown
-2. Select the number of copies and click Print.
-The file will now print.
+2. Select the number of copies and click "Print".
+The file **will** now print
 :::
 ::: good
 Good example - Using present or future tense implies confidence
 :::

 ::: info
-This is \*not\* detected by [SSW Code Auditor](https://codeauditor.com) because it picks up false positives.
+This is \*not\* detected by [SSW CodeAuditor](https://codeauditor.com) because it picks up false positives.
 :::